Chart Color Schemes

 An assessment of population growth drivers in Croydon reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Croydon's population is 11,300 as of August 2025.
-This shows an increase from the 10,993 reported in the 2021 Census, a rise of 307 people (2.8%).
-This change is inferred from ABS data: estimated resident population was 11,314 in June 2024, with three validated new addresses since the Census date.
-Population density is 4,362 persons per square kilometer, placing Croydon in the top 10% of national locations assessed by AreaSearch, indicating high demand for land.
-Overseas migration drove recent population growth, contributing approximately 99.0%.
+Croydon's population, as of November 2025, is approximately 11,300.
+This figure represents an increase of 307 people since the 2021 Census, which reported a population of 10,993.
+The change is inferred from the estimated resident population of 11,314 in June 2024 and three additional validated new addresses since the Census date.
+This results in a population density ratio of 4,362 persons per square kilometer, placing Croydon in the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
+Overseas migration contributed approximately 99.0% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Croydon is projected to grow by 1,754 persons, an increase of 15.7% over the 17-year period.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+According to population projections, Croydon is expected to experience above median growth, increasing by 1,754 persons to reach a total of 13,054 by 2041, reflecting a 15.7% increase over the 17-year period.

 Frequently Asked Questions - Population